nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Port scanning is like knocking on every door in a building to see which ones are open.
 As a security professional, I use it to assess the **exposed surface area** of systems — and attackers use it to plan intrusions.”

----

-Ready for **Q15: What is ARP Poisoning and How Can It Be Prevented?** It’s a critical question when discussing network-level attacks.

-Excellent!
-Here's your **deep-dive explanation** for:

----

 ### ❓ **Q15.
 What is ARP Poisoning and How Can It Be Prevented?**